ilbumi/satin/KNOWN_ISSUES.md

 ## Frontend

 - **Missing Keyboard Accessibility:** The `ImageCanvas.svelte` component is not accessible via keyboard, making it unusable for users who cannot use a mouse.
-- **Hardcoded Demo Data:** The demo image and annotations are hardcoded in `AnnotationWorkspace.svelte`, making them difficult to update.
 - **Missing Loading/Empty States:** The `ImageCanvas.svelte` component lacks clear loading indicators and empty states.
 - **Inefficient Drawing:** The `ImageCanvas.svelte` component redraws the entire canvas on every mouse move, which can be inefficient.
 - **No Error Handling:** The frontend does not handle API errors, which can lead to a poor user experience.